-Trainees who receive outcome 2 (further training or supervision is needed but additional time is not required) have the right to request a review.
-This request should be made to the relevant SSM within 10 working days of receiving written confirmation of the outcome.
-The SSM will administer the review process.
-Wherever possible, the review panel will be convened within 15 days of receipt of the request and the trainee will be invited to discuss the reasons for their request with the review panel and may present further evidence.
-The panel will then deliberate and can confirm or change the outcome.
+Trainees who receive Outcome 2 (further training or supervision is needed but additional time is not required) have the right to request a review.
+This request should be made to the relevant PSM within 10 working days of receiving written confirmation of the outcome.
+The trainee must supply supporting evidence for the request and this may include additional evidence (e.g. evidence of mitigating circumstances or other evidence relevant to the original panel's decision).
+The PSM will administer the review process on behalf of the panel Chair, which will take place within 15 working days of receipt of the review request.
+The PSM will endeavour to include as many original panel members as possible, although the review can be undertaken virtually.
+The panel can confirm or change the outcome and it will ensure that the trainee receives its decision, with the reasons, in writing.
+If the panel considers it appropriate, it may invite the trainee to meet with them or a senior representative to discuss the decision of the review.
+(Gold Guide 4.164)